apache/mesos/docs/windows.md

     # Generate the solution and build.
     $ .\support\windows-build.bat

+    # Set the `PreferredToolArchitecture` environment variable to `x64`.
+    # NOTE: `PreferredToolArchitecture` can be set system-wide via Control Panel.
+    $ SET PreferredToolArchitecture=x64

     # After generating the Visual Studio solution you can use the IDE to open
-    # the project and skip the next step.
-In this case it is recommended to set
+    # the project and skip this step.
-    # `PreferredToolArchitecture` environment variable to `x64`.
-    # NOTE: `PreferredToolArchitecture` can be set system-wide via Control Panel.
-    $ msbuild Mesos.sln /p:PreferredToolArchitecture=x64
+    $ msbuild Mesos.sln /m

     # mesos-agent.exe can be found in the <repository>\build\src folder.
     $ cd src